Table of Contents

 - The Chhau Dance comes in three varieties: The Chhau dance known as Saraikella is well-known in Jharkhand, as is the Chhau dance known as Mayurbhanj in Odisha, and the Chhau dance known as Purulia in West Bengal.

-- Masks are not used in Mayurbhanj Chhau Dance.
+- Masks are not used in the Mayurbhanj Chhau Dance.

 - The Chhau Dance was added to the Representative List of Intangible Cultural Heritage of Humanity maintained by UNESCO.